 4. Combine and compare: Once data is collected, combine and compare the data for any duplication and assemble data into a usable format.
 Make sure to collect data from authentic sources.
 Incorrect data can hamper research severely.

-4. Analyze data: Analyze data that is collected and identify if all questions are answered.
+4. Analyze data: Analyze collected data and identify if all questions are answered.
 If not, repeat the process if there is a need to dwell further into actionable insights.

 Advantages of Secondary Research

 1. Most information in this research is readily available.
 There are many sources from which relevant data can be collected and used, unlike primary research, where data needs to collect from scratch.

 2. This is a less expensive and less time-consuming process as data required is easily available and doesn’t cost much if extracted from authentic sources.
 A minimum expenditure is associated to obtain data.

 3. The data that is collected through secondary research gives organizations or businesses an idea about the effectiveness of primary research.
 Hence, organizations or businesses can form a hypothesis and evaluate cost of conducting primary research.

-4. Secondary research is quicker to conduct because of availability of data.
+4. Secondary research is quicker to conduct because of the availability of data.
 It can be completed within a few weeks depending on the objective of businesses or scale of data needed.

 Disadvantages of Secondary Research